 I hold client office hours on Tuesdays, Wednesdays and Thursdays.
-I have limited Evening availability on Tuesday and Wednesday Evenings to serve my clients.
+I have limited Evening availability on Tuesday Evenings to serve my clients.
 Those book up quickly though, so it is often best to book ahead.
 I can usually get a client in for their first appointment within a week from when they have their phone consultation, depending on their availability.
 At times, I can even get same day appointments.

 Do you Offer Online Therapy?

-YES!
 I offer what I call Flex Therapy, which is the best of both worlds.
-I always start with an in person session, so we can get a feel for each other, make sure it is a good fit and start to build rapport.
+I always recommend starting with an in person session, so we can get a feel for each other, make sure it is a good fit and start to build rapport.
 Then I ask that my clients come into my office about once a month for a face to face session and then we can do the remainder of their sessions online, through a HIPAA compliant program in order to maintain their confidentiality.
 With this service, my clients can cut down on drive time and evening commitments when they work, without losing the importance of the therapist connection.